 - Automotive HVAC Introduces the theory and practice of modern vehicle heating and airconditioning systems, including the theory of refrigeration.
 Various components including compressors, lines, expansion valves, condensers, evaporators, blower motors, and distribution systems are covered.
 Student will practice the operation, diagnosis and repair aspects of modern air-conditioning systems.
 Includes both theory and practice using handheld and stationary equipment in most topics.
 Safety incorporating OSHA standards is emphasized.
 (S) - 2104 Engine Performance II Studies fuel systems, electronic engine/emission controls, proper engine performance, tune-up, and automotive safety device.
 Diagnostics are extensively covered.
 Skills needed to perform repair work in general engine diagnosis, computerized engine control diagnosis and repair, ignition systems diagnosis and repair, air/fuel and exhaust system diagnosis and repair, emission control system diagnosis and repair, and engine related service will be covered.
 Prerequisite: AUTO 1103.
-(S) - 2203 Manual Transmission and Drive Axles Introduces the components and power flow of both the manual transmission and transaxle.
+(S) - Manual Transmission and Drive Axles Introduces the components and power flow of both the manual transmission and transaxle.
 Teaches how to inspect, diagnose problems, service, disassemble, repair and test the transmission and transaxles.
 Identifies the components of the clutch and teaches how they function in relation to each other.
 Drivelines and U joints of both front wheel and rear wheel drive trains are taught.
 The different types of u-joints, CV-joints and differentials are covered.
 Covers how to diagnose and service problems and repair all this equipment.
 (D) - 2244 Automotive Powertrains Examines the components involved in the powertrain system.
 All areas of the powertrain are covered, including manual and automatic transmissions, four and all-wheel-drive systems, differentials, and engines.
 Diagnostic and proper repair techniques will be covered as well as some history of these systems as they relate to development of further technology.
 (F) - 2304 Electrical Systems II Application Presents the fundamentals of the automotive wet cell battery, its construction, ratings, charging, testing, maintenance and safety will be covered in this course.
 Introduces the construction and operation of the various components of the starting system, including the starter motor, starter drives, solenoids and relays.
 Component testing, diagnosing and overhaul will also be covered.
 Presents the construction, operation and testing of the charging systems and its components and regulators.
 Major components of the vehicle's lighting systems, the different forms of driver warning devices, electronic instrumentation and the fundamentals of the ignition system will be taught.
 Testing and troubleshooting these systems will be practiced.
 Prerequisite: AUTO 1303.
 (S) - 2403 Engine Rebuild Covers the theory and operation of the internal combustion gasoline engine.
 Instruction will be given on the different classifications and measurements involved in gasoline engines.
 Introduces cooling and lubrication systems, how the engine block is constructed and the reasons for multiple cylinders.
 Relationship between the friction bearing, crankshaft, connecting rods, pistons and piston ring for the lower end of the engine is taught.
 In addition, the relationship between valve lifter, cylinder heads and valves of the upper end of the engine is presented.
 Teaches to properly inspect, clean, measure, service and repair all the various components of the engine.
 Different types of gaskets, seals and sealants used in today's engine repair are taught.
-(S) - Automotive Lab Provides the student practical hands-on application of the content covered throughout the Automotive Service Repair curriculum.
-The Lab serves as a capstone course to the automotive program.
-Prerequisite: All other AUTO courses required for the program of study.
 (D)